andyl/rfx/README.md

 ## Clients

-Rfx Operations are intended for use in a variety of tools and applications:
+Rfx Operations are intended for use in developer tools:

 - Elixir Scripts and Livebooks (examples in `rfx/scripts` and `rfx/notebooks`)
 - CLI (see the experimental [rfxi](https://github.com/andyl/rfxi))